-Cases involving allegations of criminal misconduct will first be investigated by the Investigations Division or the appropriate outside law enforcement agency.
+Cases involving allegations of criminal misconduct will first be investigated by Investigations.
 Internal Affairs will monitor these investigations and obtain copies of all criminal reports.

 Criminal investigations will always have priority over administrative investigations.
 Once the criminal investigation is completed, it will be incorporated into the administrative investigation.